apipkurniawan/pwa-app/README.md

 # Attendees-pwa-app

-**Attendees-pwa-app** is a simple javascript poject where the main goal is how to implement pwa(progresive web app)
+**Attendees-pwa-app** is a simple javascript poject where the main goal is how to implement PWA (Progressive Web Apps)

 ## demo